 Genuine Amazon Payments websites are always hosted on one of the following domains:

-Sometimes the link included in spoofed e-mails looks like a genuine Amazon Payments address.
-You can check where it actually points to by hovering your mouse over the link--the actual website where it points to will be shown in the status bar at the bottom of your browser window or as a pop-up.
+Sometimes the link included in spoofed emails looks like a genuine Amazon Payments address.
+You can check where it actually points to by hovering your mouse over the link; the actual website to which it points will be shown in the status bar at the bottom of your browser window or as a pop-up.

 We never use a web address hosted on a domain other than the ones listed above.
-For instance, variant domains such as "http://security-payments-amazon.com/. . ." or an IP address (string of numbers) followed by directories such as "http://123.456.789.123/payments.amazon.com/. . ." are not valid Amazon Payments websites.
+For example, variant domains such as "http://security-payments-amazon.com/. . ." or an IP address (string of numbers) followed by directories such as "http://123.456.789.123/payments.amazon.com/. . ." are not valid Amazon Payments websites.

-When in doubt, do not click the link included in an e-mail.
-Go directly to https://payments.amazon.com and click Your Account in the top right menu to view recent purchases, or review your account information.
+When in doubt, do not click the link included in an email.
+Go directly to https://payments.amazon.com and log on to your Amazon Payments Account to view recent purchases, or to review your account information.
 If you cannot access your account, or if you see anything suspicious, let us know right away.
 You can contact us from the Payments website.

-If you did click through from a spoofed or suspicious e-mail and you entered your Amazon Payments account information, you should immediately update your password.
+If you did click through from a spoofed or suspicious email and you entered your Amazon Payments account information, you should immediately update your Amazon.com password.
 You can do this by going directly to http://www.amazon.com and clicking Your Account.
-On the next page, click the Change your name, e-mail address, or password link.
+On the next page, click the Change your name, email address, or password link.

-If you have received an e-mail you know is a forgery, or if you think you have been a victim of a phishing attack and you are concerned about your Amazon.com account, please let us know right away by reporting a phishing or spoofed e-mail.
+If you have received an email that you know is a forgery, or if you think you have been a victim of a phishing attack and you are concerned about your Amazon.com account, please let us know right away by reporting a phishing or spoofed email.